Seven Seconds (TV series): Development

 On October 18, 2016, it was announced that Netflix had given the production a one season series order consisting of 10 episodes.
 The series was created by Veena Sud with Gavin O'Connor attached to direct.
 Sud and O’Connor were expected to executive produce alongside Lawrence Bender, Kevin Brown, and Alex Reznik.
 Production companies involved with the show include Fox 21 TV Studios.

-On April 18, 2018, Netflix announced they were not renewing the series for a second season.
+On April 18, 2018, Netflix announced they were not renewing the series for a second season, leaving the crimes – including murder – by Jablonski's crooked fellow officers unresolved.